Iron ore: Ore roasting

 Sulfur can be removed from ores by roasting and washing.
-Roasting oxidizes sulfur to form sulfur dioxide (SO2) which either escapes into the atmosphere or can be washed out.
-In warm climates it is possible to leave pyritic ore out in the rain.
+Roasting oxidizes sulfur to form sulfur dioxide (SO2), which either escapes into the atmosphere or can be washed out.
+In warm climates, it is possible to leave pyritic ore out in the rain.
 The combined action of rain, bacteria, and heat oxidize the sulfides to sulfuric acid and sulfates, which are water-soluble and leached out.
 However, historically (at least), iron sulfide (iron pyrite FeS_{2}), though a common iron mineral, has not been used as an ore for the production of iron metal.
 Natural weathering was also used in Sweden.
 The same process, at geological speed, results in the gossan limonite ores.

-The importance attached to low sulfur iron is demonstrated by the consistently higher prices paid for the iron of Sweden, Russia, and Spain from the 16th to 18th centuries.
-Today sulfur is no longer a problem.
-The modern remedy is the addition of manganese.
-But, the operator must know how much sulfur is in the iron because at least five times as much manganese must be added to neutralize it.
+The importance attached to low-sulfur iron is demonstrated by the consistently higher prices paid for the iron of Sweden, Russia, and Spain from the 16th to 18th centuries.
+Today, sulfur is no longer a problem.
+The modern remedy is the addition of manganese, but the operator must know how much sulfur is in the iron because at least five times as much manganese must be added to neutralize it.
 Some historic irons display manganese levels, but most are well below the level needed to neutralize sulfur.

 Sulfide inclusion as manganese sulfide (MnS) can also be the cause of severe pitting corrosion problems in low-grade stainless steel such as AISI 304 steel.
-Under oxidizing conditions and in the presence of moisture, when sulfide oxidizes it produces thiosulfate anions as intermediate species and because thiosulfate anion has a higher equivalent electromobility than chloride anion due to its double negative electrical charge, it promotes the pit growth.
-Indeed, the positive electrical charges born by Fe2+ cations released in solution by Fe oxidation on the anodic zone inside the pit must be quickly compensated / neutralised by negative charges brought by the electrokinetic migration of anions in the capillary pit.
-Some of the electrochemical processes occurring in a capillary pit are the same than these encountered in capillary electrophoresis.
-Higher the anion electrokinetic migration rate, higher the rate of pitting corrosion.
+Under oxidizing conditions and in the presence of moisture, when sulfide oxidizes, it produces thiosulfate anions as intermediate species, and because the thiosulfate anion has a higher equivalent electromobility than the chloride anion due to its double negative electrical charge, it promotes pit growth.
+Indeed, the positive electrical charges born by Fe2+ cations released in solution by Fe oxidation on the anodic zone inside the pit must be quickly compensated/neutralized by negative charges brought by the electrokinetic migration of anions in the capillary pit.
+Some of the electrochemical processes occurring in a capillary pit are the same as those encountered in capillary electrophoresis.
+The higher the anion electrokinetic migration rate, the higher the rate of pitting corrosion.
 Electrokinetic transport of ions inside the pit can be the rate-limiting step in the pit growth rate.